PixarAnimationStudios/chook/README.md

 **You do not need to be a Ruby developer to use Chook!**

 The Chook webhook handling server can use "Event Handlers" written in any language.
 See below for more information.

-Although Chook integrates well with [ruby-jss](http://pixaranimationstudios.github.io/ruby-jss/index.html), especially for processing webjook events, it's a separate tool.
+Although Chook integrates well with [ruby-jss](http://pixaranimationstudios.github.io/ruby-jss/index.html), especially for processing webhook events, it's a separate tool.
 However, ruby-jss is required when using Jamf-based admin page authentication, or using sampling features to generate TestEvents.

 For more detail about the Jamf Pro Webhooks API and the JSON data it passes, please see